Hakuchō (train): Limited express

 From 1 October 1961, the train was upgraded to become a limited express service operating between Osaka and Aomori and Ueno via Naoetsu using KiHa 80 series diesel multiple units.
-From 1965, the Ueno services were separated to become the Hakutaka, and the Hakuchō was rerouted via Niigata.
+From 1965, the Ueno services were separated to become the Hakutaka, and the Hakuchō was amended via Niigata.
 485 series electric multiple units were used from October 1972.
 From 1988, the rolling stock was refurbished and repainted in a new livery of cream with light blue and dark blue waistline stripes.
 Hakuchō services between Osaka and Aomori ran until 2 March 2001.

 Kaikyo Line limited express

 From 1 December 2002, the "Hakuchō" name was revived for services between Hachinohe and Hakodate, coinciding with the opening of the Tohoku Shinkansen extension from Morioka to Hachinohe, replacing the earlier locomotive-hauled Kaikyō rapid services which operated between Morioka and Hakodate.

-From the start of the revised timetable on 4 December 2010, with the opening of the Tohoku Shinkansen from Hachinohe to Shin-Aomori, the Hakuchō and Super Hakuchō trains were also reorganized to operate from Shin-Aomori to Hakodate via Aomori.
+From the start of the revised timetable on 4 December 2010, with the opening of the Tohoku Shinkansen from Hachinohe to Shin-Aomori, the Hakuchō and Super Hakuchō trains were also shortened to run from Shin-Aomori to Hakodate via Aomori.